matloff/TidyverseSkeptic/README.md

 never even heard of the most powerful one, **tapply()**.
-For instance, in a [Web page](https://tavareshugo.github.io/data_carpentry_extras/base-r_tidyverse_equivalents/base-r_tidyverse_equivalents.html) claiming Tidy makes for more compact code, there is this example:
+For instance, in a [Web page](https://tavareshugo.github.io/data_carpentry_extras/base-r_tidyverse_equivalents/base-r_tidyverse_equivalents.html) comparing Tidy to base-R, there is this example:

 ``` r
 tidyverse